Ketama: 1990s

 "El arte de lo invisible" (1993) leaves fusion temporarily aside and recovers a more traditional sound.
 Thus, Ketama came to make the live record to which it owes the fame that it attained in Spain.

 La Pipa de Kif had a sequel in 1994, "Songhai 2".

-They earned international recognition with their third record, Songhai, a fusion of flamenco with Danny Thompson and Toumani Diabate's African kora, which was praised in reviews in The Times and The International Herald Tribune.
+They earned international recognition with their third record, Songhai, a fusion of flamenco with Danny Thompson and Toumani Diabaté's African kora, which was praised in reviews in The Times and The International Herald Tribune.
 Nonetheless, their ultimate success was "De akí a Ketama", which was recorded live with the participation, among others, of Antonio Flores and Antonio Vega.
 It sold over a million copies, it spent a year in the Spanish hit parade, and won the Ondas award for Best Album (1995), Best Spanish Group (1996) and the Premio de la Música in the Best Song category in 1996 with the song "No estamos lokos".
 In the same year they contributed to the film Alma Gitana with two songs.

 "De akí a Ketama" (1995) represented a big push in terms of their economy and sales.
 Numerous artists participated, like El Potito, Chonchi Heredia, Antonio Vega, Antonio Flores and Juañares.

 After "De akí a Ketama", the band tried to break away from their last record.
 It was conscious of the fact that it would be difficult to repeat such a big success but, at the same time, it did not want to be repetitive.
 The end product was "Konfusión" (1997), which achieved some good sales figures as well, without relinquishing their quality or the Ketama imprint.
 In 1998, the band won the Ondas award for the Best Album again, this time with Konfusión, which sold 300,000 copies.